uriel1998/daywall/README.md

 the directory (or directories) you specify with a (calculated) brightness appropriate to the time of day.

+`daywall2` uses online geolocation to find your latitude and longitude, determine how far away from mid-day the current hour is, and then chooses a random image from the directory (or directories) you specify *and adjusts the brightness and contrast* to fit within limits appropriate to the time of day.

 ## 2. License

 This project is licensed under the MIT License.
 For the full license, see `LICENSE`.